 - The submarine should cater to the functional purpose of the customer.

-- The design should be capable of being constructed with the available resources.
+- The design should be capable of being constructed with available resources.

-- The cost of the project should be acceptable by the customer.
+- The cost of the project should be acceptable to the customer.

 Outer Hull and Pressure Hull: